 One of the things we know about these mystery religions is that they commonly featured dramatic depictions, particularly of their hero overcoming death.
 For example, in the Eleusinian mysteries, there were yearly performances called the “Lesser Mysteries” which included a depiction of Persephone returning from the underworld to her long-dismayed mother, Demeter, thus ending a long drought.

-Interestingly, the Gospel of Mark follows the pattern of a Greek tragedy, which makes it fodder for dramatic depictions – this includes sparse dialogue, frequent scene changes, and narration.
+The Gospel of Mark follows the pattern of a Greek tragedy, which makes it fodder for dramatic depictions – this includes sparse dialogue, frequent scene changes, and narration.
+The Apostle Paul even makes reference to such depictions in Galatians 3:1

 In terms of the religious environment out of which Christianity emerged, the Gospel of Mark makes it clear that John the Baptizer preceded Jesus; in other words, there was value placed on baptism.
 This narrows the possibilities of what sort of group that was producing this theology, namely to the Essenes and Hemerobaptists.